jjmcdermott/Recompute/README.md

 The server is a Python Tornado + Flask application.

 #### Server
 The IP address and port number are optional.
-By default, the server will run @ localhost:5000.
+By default, the server will run at localhost:5000.

     $ cd Recompute/
     $ source venv/bin/activate